-- Property Acquisition The CRA may acquire real property by purchase, condemnation, gift, exchange or other lawful means in order to carry out the intents and purposes of the Plan.
+- Marketing Research The CRA may fund market research in order to assist developers, owners and businesses with assessing the market potential and viable mix of retail, restaurant, office and residential for the Redevelopment Area or for specific projects. - Acquisition & Disposition - Property Acquisition The CRA may acquire real property by purchase, condemnation, gift, exchange or other lawful means in order to carry out the intents and purposes of the Plan.
 Property may be acquired for either public use or to be disposed of for private development in accordance with the Plan.
 Key redevelopment sites have not been identified, but may become available or identified as important parcels for the CRA for acquisition in order to carry out the objectives of the Plan. - Property Disposition The CRA is authorized to sell, lease, exchange, subdivide, transfer, assign, pledge, encumber by mortgage or deed of trust, or otherwise dispose of any interest in real property.
 To the extent permitted by law, the CRA is authorized to dispose of real property by negotiated sale or lease.
 All real property acquired by the CRA in the Redevelopment Area shall be sold or leased for development for fair value in accordance with the Plan and as required by the Act.
-The leases, deeds, contracts, agreements and declarations of restrictions relative to any real property conveyed by the CRA may contain restrictions, covenants, covenants running with the land, conditions subsequent, equitable servitudes, or such other provisions necessary to carry out the Plan.

-Demolition, Rehabilitation and Relocation

-- Demolition The CRA may demolish, clear, or move buildings, structures and other improvements from any real property in the Redevelopment Area which it has acquired and as may be necessary to carry out the purpose of the Plan. - Building Rehabilitation The CRA may rehabilitate or, as a condition of sale, lease or owner participation, require a redeveloper or owner-participant to rehabilitate, remodel, alter, restore, repair or otherwise improve property that is the subject of the sale/lease.
-The CRA may pursue the purchase of underutilized or dilapidated structures within the area, may - work with the owner through a ioint venture redevelop/rehabilitate such structures and may help building owners recruit businesses to occupy the structures so they can perform to their potential. - Structure Relocation In the event that а particular structure which is in an area that is proposed for redevelopment is determined as worthy of being preserved, CRA may, if thev determine preservation is feasible, authorize funding necessary to move the structure to another location within or outside the redevelopment area.
+The leases, deeds, contracts, agreements and declarations of restrictions relative to any real property conveyed by the CRA may contain restrictions, covenants, covenants running with the land, conditions subsequent, equitable servitudes, or such other provisions necessary to carry out the Plan. - Demolition, Rehabilitation and Relocation - Demolition The CRA may demolish, clear, or move buildings, structures and other improvements from any real property in the Redevelopment Area which it has acquired and as may be necessary to carry out the purpose of the Plan. - Building Rehabilitation The CRA may rehabilitate or, as a condition of sale, lease or owner participation, require a redeveloper or owner-participant to rehabilitate, remodel, alter, restore, repair or otherwise improve property that is the subject of the sale/lease.
+The CRA may pursue the purchase of underutilized or dilapidated structures within the area, may work with the owner through a ioint venture to redevelop/rehabilitate such structures and may help building owners recruit businesses to occupy the structures SO they can perform to their potential.

+Structure Relocation - In the event that а particular structure which is in an area that is proposed for redevelopment is determined as worthy of being preserved, the CRA may, if they determine preservation is feasible, authorize funding necessary to move the structure to another location within or outside the redevelopment area.